The Sender and The Sent

 He enters the presence of Elohim on our behalf.
 Hebrews 9:24 tells us Yahushua entered not into a man-made sanctuary but into heaven itself, “now to appear in the presence of Elohim on our behalf.”
 You cannot enter your own presence.
 The language only works if the one entering and the one already there are distinct.

 He makes intercession.
-He is able to save to the uttermost those who draw near to Elohim through him, because “he always lives to make intercession for them” (Hebrews 7:25).
+He is able to save to the uttermost those who draw near to Elohim through him, the author of Hebrews tells us, because “he always lives to make intercession for them” (Hebrews 7:25).
 Intercession means standing between two parties and speaking on behalf of one to the other.
 If you remove the second party, the intercession disappears.

 He mediates.
 Paul wrote plainly: “For there is one Elohim, and one mediator between Elohim and men, the man Messiah Yahushua” (1 Timothy 2:5).
 Paul calls Yahushua a man.
 Not Elohim in the flesh.
 A man.
 And he positions this man between Elohim and humanity.
 A mediator who is one of the two parties he mediates between is not a mediator at all.

 He offers himself to Elohim.
-Hebrews 9:14 tells us the Messiah “offered himself without blemish to Elohim.”
+Hebrews 9:14 tells us the Messiah, through the eternal Spirit, “offered himself without blemish to Elohim.”
+The sacrifice was offered to Elohim.
 You cannot offer a sacrifice to yourself.
 The one offering and the one receiving are not the same.

 The Name That Contains the Father’s Throne